pommes-public/pommesdispatch/docs/index.rst

-.. pommesdipatch documentation master file
+.. pommesdispatch documentation master file

-Welcome to pommesdipatch's documentation!
+Welcome to pommesdispatch's documentation!
 ===========================================

 **A bottom-up fundamental power market model for the German electricity sector**

-This is the documentation of pommesdipatch, the dispatch variant of the fundamental power market model *POMMES* (**PO**\wer **M**\arket **M**\odel of **E**\nergy and re **S**\ources).
+This is the documentation of pommesdispatch, the dispatch variant of the fundamental power market model *POMMES* (**PO**\wer **M**\arket **M**\odel of **E**\nergy and re **S**\ources).